epfl-cs358/2024fa-picomouse/README.md

   2. Reduce the BLE (bluetooth) library so it can be compiled on the esp and used for the python script.
   3. Use a PCB as the mouse base plate to reduce the weight of the plastic plate and the cable.
   4. Make smooth turns when running the maze (after the exploration phase).
+  5. Redesign of the mouse: bring closer the center of rotation to the sensors for better precision.
+  6. Better error handling for imperfect maze
+  7. Implement of PID algorithm for sensors
+  8. Ligthen weight of the mouse with a LiPo and a smaller buck converter
+  9. Usage of buck converter on motors to run at constant 6V
+  10. Redesign the floor of the maze to be more consistent (especially for the walls)

 ## License